 Physician assistants exercise autonomy in medical decision making as determined by their supervising physician.
 Physician assistants are not to be confused with medical assistants, who perform administrative and simple clinical tasks with limited college-level education in hospitals and clinics under the direct supervision of physicians, physician assistants, registered nurses, or nurse practitioners.

-An Advanced Registered Nurse Practitioner (ARNP) is an Advanced Registered Nurse Practitioner (ARNP) who has completed graduate-level education (either a Master's or a Doctoral degree).
-All advanced practice nurses are Registered Nurses with additional education and training.
-To become licensed to practice, Nurse Practitioners hold national certification in an area of specialty (family, women's health, pediatrics, adult, acute care, etc.), and are licensed through state nursing boards rather than medical boards.
+An Advanced Practitioner Registered Nurse (APRN) is a Practitioner who has completed graduate-level education (either a Master's or a Doctoral degree).
+All advanced practitioners are Registered Nurses with additional education and training.
+To become licensed to practice, Advanced Practitioners hold national certification in an area of specialty (family, women's health, pediatrics, adult, acute care, etc.), and are licensed through state nursing boards rather than medical boards.
 The core philosophy of the field is individualized care.
-Nurse practitioners focus on patients' conditions as well as the effects of illness on the lives of the patients and their families.
-NPs make prevention, wellness, and patient education priorities.
+APs focus on patients' conditions as well as the effects of illness on the lives of the patients and their families.
+Advanced Practitioners make prevention, wellness, and patient education priorities.
 Another focus is educating patients about their health and encouraging them to make healthy choices.
-In addition to health care services, NPs conduct research and are often active in patient advocacy activities.
+In addition to health care services, Advanced practitioners conduct research and are often active in patient advocacy activities.

-Nurse Practitioners treat both physical and mental conditions through comprehensive history taking, physical exams, physical therapy, and ordering tests and therapies for patients within their scope of practice.
-NPs can serve as a patient's primary health care provider, and see patients of all ages depending on their designated scope of practice.
+Advanced Practitioners treat both physical and mental conditions through comprehensive history taking, physical exams, physical therapy, and ordering tests and therapies for patients within their scope of practice.
+APs can serve as a patient's primary health care provider, and see patients of all ages depending on their designated scope of practice.